adamhinton/inv-todo/README.md

 ### App.js
 A standard React App component.
 Houses all other components in the app.

 #### APP STATE:

-[todoList, setTodoList] --- get from localStorage if I have time \
+[todoList, setTodoList]

 each Todo is an object: {id: number, text: string, isCompleted: boolean} --- if todoList is empty, id = 1.
 If not, add 1 to the highest id in todoList

+uses useEffect to check localStorage for todo list ; if none in localStorage, uses an empty array

+#### FUNCTIONALITY

+Its main function is to house all other components.
+It is also the central "brain" of statefulness and hosts a check local storage function to export to other components.

 ### Header.js

-Very simple, just has h1 with title
+Very simple header.
+A h1 with "Inventora Todo" and a Delete All button which deletes items from global state and localStorage.

 ### AddNewTaskForm.js

-take in setTodoList from App \
-label on top, then input below with "Enter task description" \
-Add task button on bottom. onClick setTodoList [...todoList, todoFormValue]

-### IncompleteTodosContainer.js

-take in todoList from App \
-filter over todoList, displaying a SingleIncompleteTodo for each one where !isCompleted

-### SingleIncompleteTodo.js

-takes in todoItem from IncompleteTodosContainer.js has empty checkbox and title
-onClick: set item to be complete -- need to figure out how to do this
+user inputs new todo text, the form then adds that to global state and localStorage

-### CompletedTodosContainer.js
+### TodosContainer.js

-take in todoList from App \
-filter over todoList, displaying a SingleCompleteTodo for each one where isCompleted
+Can either host incomplete or complete todos based on value passed to it

+Has heading of "To-Do" or "Completed" based on which boolean it's hosting

+Is an unordered list of to-do items

+Appears twice in the app.

+In its first appearance, it maps over todo list and displays incomplete todos.

+In second appearance, it maps over todo list and displays completed todos.

-### SingleCompletedTodo.js
+### SingleTodoItem.js

-takes in todoItem from CompletedTodosContainer.js has checked checkbox and title
+a li that can either display completed todos or incomplete todos

+Has a checkbox, todo text and a delete button

+Checkbox is checked if todo is completed, unchecked if todo is not completed

+Delete button deletes item from page and from localStorage

 # Getting Started with Create React App